trinodb/trino/docs/src/main/sphinx/security/file-system-access-control.rst

    security.refresh-period=1s

-Catalog, Schema, and Table Access
+Catalog, schema, and table access
 ---------------------------------

 Access to catalogs, schemas, tables, and views is controlled by the catalog, schema, and table